-There’s more to Japanese Domestic Market cars than Nissan Skyline GT-R, Honda Integra Type-R, Nissan Silvia and the likes.
 Like most amazing cars made in Japan, these became widely acclaimed and immensely popular all across the globe.
 Others, though, kept slumbering in the land of the rising sun.
 This doesn’t mean they aren’t any good.
 They simply never became instant classics like the aforementioned models.
 This can be accredited to numerous factors.
 Bad marketing, wrong timing, market satiation… Or they simply didn’t meet overseas market requirements at the time.
 Whichever’s the case, after 25 years, they all become eligible to be imported into the US.
-Here are some great JDM oddballs you’ve probably never heard about.
+If you’re looking for a list of obvious Subaru Impreza WRX STI models, then prepare to be disappointed: Here are some of the best JDM cars that you’ve probably never heard about.

-The glagship Toyota limousine that’s never been offered anywhere outside of Japan is quite likely one of their best cars ever.
+First up, we have one of the most beautiful JDM classic cars of all time!
+The flagship Toyota limousine that’s never been offered anywhere outside of Japan is quite likely one of their best cars ever.
 Not only does it offer premium level of luxury fit for Japanese political cream, but it also packs more than a fair amount of heat coming from large displacement engines.
 Toyota even produced a Royal edition of the limo.
-As its name suggests, Toyota Century Royal serves as the official state car used by none other than the Emperor of Japan.
+As its name suggests, the Toyota Century Royal serves as the official state car used by none other than the Emperor of Japan.

 First generation models which ran between 1967 and 1997 (with very few cosmetic changes) offered three distinctive engines.
 3.0L V8 between ’67 and ’73, 3.4L V8 between ’73 and ’82, and 4.0L V8 between ’82 and ’97.
 In 1997, Century received its first extensive (take term extensive with a grain of salt here) facelift and a new engine.
 5.0L 1GZ-FE V12 conservatively rated at 276 horsepower due to gentlemen’s agreement between Japanese automakers was the first ever Toyota V12 engine.
 Moreover, Century was the first and only Japanese car with front engine layout and rear-wheel drive.